-Regulation (EU) 2017/19381, aims to enhance security of supply by providing common assessment of EU member states' energy security arrangements.
+The existing EU Regulation that has most relevance to this document, and that is contained in Retained EU law legislation, is Regulation (EU) 2017/19381, which aims to enhance security of supply by providing common assessment of EU member states' energy security arrangements.
 Infrastructure resilience is measured against an N-1 standard; i.e. that in the event of a disruption of the single largest infrastructure, the remaining infrastructure has sufficient capacity to satisfy the total demand "during a day of exceptionally high gas demand occurring with a statistical probability of once in 20 years."
 (Art.
 5, para 1.).
+This obligation continues to apply to National Grid as retained EU law under The Gas (Security of Supply and Network Codes) (Amendment) (EU Exit) Regulations 2019.2